hrossman/pymsm/docs/source/usage.rst

 Installation
 ------------

-To use PyMSM, first install it using pip:
+To use pymsm, first install it using pip:

 .. code-block:: console